 A given file within a shared drive can be directly shared with a maximum of 100 groups.

 A folder in a shared drive can support up to 20 levels of nested folders.

 We do not recommend creating a large number of folders in one shared drive.
 Users might have difficulty organizing and finding content.
 Instead, you can organize content into multiple shared drives.

-Note: When using Drive File Stream, you cannot move a folder from My Drive to a shared drive.
+Note: When using Drive for desktop, you cannot move a folder from My Drive to a shared drive.

 You can add users and groups in Google Groups to a shared drive.

 If you add a user who is a member of multiple groups that are members of the shared drive, the user only counts as one member.

 |Membership||Limit per shared drive|

 |Total individuals (users and group members)||50,000|